LJ-University/CodeNotes/notes.md

 THIS IS IS SUPER IMPORTANT

+You should be coding side by side with these notes

-right click it on the sidebar and click open preview
+Right click it on the sidebar and click open preview
-<br> or on your keyboard hold: ctrl + shift + v
+<br> Or on your keyboard hold: ctrl + shift + v
 <br> This will format the info

 ## Setup